Government Property Agency (Hong Kong)

-Introduction
+History

 The Government Property Agency was established on 1st April 1990.
 Its main functions are provide suitable government accommodation to enable efficient delivery of public services, to meet the Government's needs for accommodation through optimal use of and necessary adjustments to the current stock, to provide management services for government properties through the most cost-effective means available.
 To modernise government properties to meet changing operational and statutory requirements, to optimise the utilisation of government sites in conjunction with other concerned departments.